spcl/serverless-benchmarks/docs/storage.md

 ```
 ```

+## Cloudflare Storage

+Cloudflare Workers integrate with cloud-native storage services provided by Cloudflare:

+### R2 Object Storage

+Cloudflare R2 provides S3-compatible object storage for benchmarks that require persistent file storage.
+SeBS automatically configures R2 buckets for benchmark input and output data.

+**Key Features:**
+- S3-compatible API
+- No egress fees
+- Global edge storage
+- Integrated with Workers through bindings

+**Configuration:**
+R2 configuration is handled automatically by SeBS when deploying to Cloudflare Workers.
+The storage resources are defined in your deployment configuration and SeBS manages bucket creation and access.

+### Durable Objects for NoSQL

+Cloudflare Durable Objects provide stateful storage for NoSQL operations required by benchmarks like the CRUD API (130.crud-api).

+**Key Features:**
+- Strongly consistent storage
+- Low-latency access from Workers
+- Built-in coordination primitives
+- Global replication

+**Usage:**
+SeBS configures Durable Objects bindings automatically when deploying container-based Workers that require NoSQL storage.
+The benchmark wrappers handle the interaction with Durable Objects through the standard SeBS storage interface.

 ## Lifecycle Management

 By default, storage containers are retained after experiments complete.
 This allows you to run multiple experiments without redeploying and repopulating storage.